tooky/kosli-playground/README.md

 - Wait for the GitHub Action Workflow to complete.
 - Refresh the `playground-prod` Environment at https://app.kosli.com and verify it shows the `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit
-- This playground-alpha Artifact currently has no [provenance](https://www.kosli.com/blog/how-to-secure-your-software-supply-chain-with-artifact-binary-provenance/
+- This playground-alpha Artifact currently has No [provenance](https://www.kosli.com/blog/how-to-secure-your-software-supply-chain-with-artifact-binary-provenance/
 ) but is nevertheless showing as Compliant.
 This is because the Environment was set up with `Require artifacts to have provenance`=Off.
 We will provide provenance shortly.